 There’s another problem.
 “People are starting to worry that [some influencers] have bought their followers.
 Some have 100,000 followers, but only get 1000 interactions.”
 Not having an engaged audience is a huge issue, especially when considering buy-in and click-through.
-It becomes like shouting into a void, with no one being receptive to the message being put out, and the money put into the campaign is effectively wasted.
+It turns into shouting into a void, with no one being receptive to the message being put out, and the money put into the campaign is effectively wasted.
 Those that do have an active following run into a different issue.
 “The same kids end up watching the same videos, so it isn’t necessarily reaching a new market.”

 The move to a more niche influencer model has been instigated for a number of reasons, not just for ROI purposes.
 “Although the major influencers offer huge market access, consumers have become increasingly aware that they are offering a paid service, and many of them have lost editorial credibility.
 This loss of integrity carries with it a significant loss in the value of the association,” considers Rob Corney, a licensing industry professional.
 “Micro-targeting through individuals with a lower reach but, arguably, higher credibility” is definitely a positive shift in the market.

 It isn’t all doom and gloom.
 Influencer marketing has allowed the expansion of key markets over the last few years, such as the collectible market.
 “The unboxing phenomenon could only have come about through influencer channels and has given brands the opportunity to showcase themselves directly in the hands of their core audience.
-Licensing and retail absolutely recognise the value of a strong digital programme.”
+Licensing and retail absolutely recognise the value of a strong digital program.”

 Influencer marketing doesn’t seem to be going anywhere anytime soon.
 If anything, more targeted campaigns will run in tandem with other strategies which should, given time, allow them to have a better conversion.
 It seems that trust and credibility are vital factors in consumer spending habits, which shouldn’t be news to anyone, and it’s nurturing that relationship in an active audience that will make the difference.